harness/developer-hub/docs/internal-developer-portal/flows/self-service-onboarding-pipeline-tutorial.md

 ### Authenticating the Request to the Pipeline

-The Software Template contains a single action which is designed to trigger the pipeline you created via an API call.
+The Workflow contains a single action which is designed to trigger the pipeline you created via an API call.
 Since the API call requires authentication, Harness has created a custom component to authenticate based of the logged-in user's credentials.

 The following YAML snippet under `spec.parameters.properties` automatically creates a token field without exposing it to the end user.